Johann König (art dealer): Artists

 König Galerie represents among others the following artists: Koo Jeong A, Kathryn Andrews, Micol Assaël, Evelyn Axell, Norbert Bisky, Claudia Comte, Jose Dávila, Tue Greenfort, Jeppe Hein, Karl Horst Hödicke, Robert Janitz, Annette Kelm, Manfred Kuttner, Alicja Kwade, Justin Matherly, Anselm Reyle, Michael Sailstorfer, Andreas Schmitten, John Seal, Chiharu Shiota, Monira Al Qadiri, Bosco Sodi, Matthias Weischer, Johannes Wohnseifer, David Zink Yi, and Erwin Wurm.

 Other activities

 König was a member of the jury for the 2020 Berlin Architectural Prize.
 He is also part of the jury of the Berlin Masters Foundation, which annually awards the TOY BERLIN MASTERS AWARD, and of PArt, an initiative of the Spiegelberger Foundation in support of artists during the COVID-19 pandemic.

 König's memoir, The Blind Gallerist, was first published in 2019 and later translated into English in 2022.

 Lawsuits

 Since 2019 he has faced multiple allegations of sexual misconduct.
-König's attorney obtained an injunction (Az.
-324 O 397/22) from the Hamburg Regional Court because of false factual allegations and inadmissible reporting of suspicions.
+König's attorney obtained a total of five preliminary injunctions (Az.
+324 O 397/22 & Az.
+7 W 101/22) from the Hamburg Regional Court and Higher Regional Court because of false factual allegations and inadmissible reporting of suspicions.
+A court-imposed fine was issued against Die Zeit for a culpable break of one of the injunctions, and Die Zeit submitted a cease-and-desist undertaking.
 With the judgment of the court, essential parts of the reporting are prohibited.